About Noojmawing Sookatagaing

 • Terrace Bay, Schreiber, Pays Plat First Nation

-• Thunder Bay, Thunder Bay Unorganized (Armstrong, Fowler), Oliver Paipoonge, Shuniah, Neebing, Fort William First Nation, Conmee, O’Connor, Gillies, Whitesand First Nation, Gull River (Gull Bay First Nation), Lac des Milles Lacs First Nation, Bingwi Neyaashi Anishinaabek (Sand Point First Nation), Seine River 22A2
+• Thunder Bay, Thunder Bay Unorganized (Armstrong, Fowler), Oliver Paipoonge, Shuniah, Neebing, Fort William First Nation, Conmee, O’Connor, Gillies, Whitesand First Nation, Kiashke Zaaging Anishinaabek, Lac des Milles Lacs First Nation, Bingwi Neyaashi Anishinaabek (Sand Point First Nation), Seine River 22A2

 Operations Team